unibas-dmi-hpc/MapLib/README.rst

 | The folder **mapping-matters-Mappings** contains all mappings that were used in the paper:
 Mapping Matters: Application Process Mapping on 3-D Processor Topologies available at: https://arxiv.org/abs/2005.10413

-The sub-folder mapper contains all python files where mapping.py and mapping_compl.py consist of the implemented mapping algorithms.
+The sub-folder **MapLib** contains all Python files where mapping.py and mapping_compl.py consist of the implemented mapping algorithms.

 **To install the program:** ``pip3 install --editable .``